 Top 6 eCommerce and Digital Marketing Trends for 2015

 Businesses are targeting means and ways of finding that exact voice that speaks to them honestly.
 It’s an issue of sifting through junk and finding what works for you and what doesn’t.
-This is going to be possible thanks to the sufficient amount of information via the internet, tablets, smartphones and even TV.
-It is therefore very critical that businesses take on this challenge and position themselves accordingly to avoid being swept away by this wave.
-The more time a business takes to push their product, the less the time they’ll have left to show passion for their customers as well as their products.
+This will be possible thanks to the sufficient amount of information via the internet, tablets, smartphones, and even TV.
+Therefore, it is very critical that businesses take on this challenge and position themselves accordingly to avoid being swept away by this wave.
+The more time a business takes to push their product, the less the time they’ll have left to show passion for their customers and their products.
 In effect, customers will also spend less time returning the favor.
 Here are some of how technology will impact how companies can locate customers and champions alike, whilst avoiding pushy sales and wasted advertising dollars.

 Digital Marketing Trends for 2015

 - Screen Shifting – The number of screen gadgets and devices in the market increases each day.
 For instance, people watch movies from their laptops, text from their tablets, and tweet from their tablets or smartphones all at the same time.
 In the same way, advertisers are expected to adopt different forms of advertisements for each screen.
 Ads for wearable technology like Smartwatch and Google Glass will need to adapt and customize their products for HUD (heads up display) and smaller screens.

 - Streamlined Shopping – More people are expected to do their online shopping directly from their phones.
 Retail locations will also employ offline/online POS systems.
 Marketers will also attempt to exploit the tapping and swiping motions that we are now well familiar with.
 There may no longer be the need for cash registers when making in-store transactions, much less of keyboards.